Every problem can be solved using recursion.

 To turn any recursive code into iterative code, you need to keep track of your recursive function's calls in your own stack, instead of having the computer do it for you in the built-in Call Stack.

 You usually make your recursion into iterative code when: 1. your Call Stack gets taller than Python's limit (1000), or 2. you want to return early.
+This is never necessary, but in theory it can do slightly fewer operations and use less memory.

 Problem: Here's the very first recursion we wrote.
 Try converting this recursive code to iterative code.
 If you get stuck, read the solution below.